 The Institute’s Oral History Project is a priority initiative that requires immediate action.
-Now is the time to capture the personal memories, stories, and insights that those who knew or met Seton to help preserve Seton’s legacy and record his influence in today’s world.
+Now is the time to capture the personal memories, stories, and insights of those who knew or met Seton to help preserve Seton’s legacy and record his influence in today’s world.

-His work led to the founding of Scouting, a better understanding North American Indigenous cultures, and love and deep respect for our planet and environment.
+His work led to the founding of Scouting, a better understanding of North American Indigenous cultures, and love and deep respect for our planet and environment.

-We know that Seton influenced today’s leaders in nature conservation such as Sir David Attenborough and Dame Jane Goodall.
+We know that Seton influenced today’s leaders in nature conservation, such as Sir David Attenborough and Dame Jane Goodall.
 He also influenced:

 - Nature conservation – Theodore Roosevelt, Roger Tory Peterson

 - Youth education: Lord Robert Baden Powell, Daniel Carter Beard

 - Writers: John Burroughs, Rudyard Kipling